-They echo the glint from a pool of water lying in the cool depths of a peat bog.
+Each small bowl echoes the glint from a pool of water lying in the cool depths of a peat bog.
 The peat used for the bases was cut using the spades I made for the Film Makers project.
-The silver has been shaped using my Farm Found Formers, repurposed objects which impart textures from the landscape
+The silver has been shaped using my farm-found formers – repurposed objects which impart textures from the landscape.

 Sterling Silver, hallmarked at the London Assay Office, presented in a matt black gift box.